Carl Sandburg College Alumni Spotlight

 If you could tell your younger self anything, what would it be?

-If I could tell my younger self anything it would be to take one day at a time.
+If I could tell my younger self anything it would be, take one day at a time.
 Cherish the good moments you have and forget the bad.
 Look forward and have more faith in yourself because you are worth it.

 Carl Sandburg College Foundation